tom-howard/ros2/docs/com2009/assignment2/README.md

 ## Assessment

-This assignment is worth 30% of the overall mark for COM2009.
+This assignment is **worth 30%** of the overall mark for COM2009.
 As a team you will be assessed on a ROS package that you develop to satisfy the above tasks.

+Your ROS package will be assessed by the teaching team *off-line* in the weeks following the submission deadlines (as above).
+You will receive your marks, plus video recordings of the assessment within 3 weeks of submission[^holiday].

+[^holiday]: If this falls over a holiday period (i.e. Easter), then the deadline for marking and the return of marks extends to 5 weeks (as per standard University policy).

-**For Tasks 1, 2 & 3**:
+### Tasks 1, 2 & 3

 Each submission will be assessed by deploying your ROS package on one of the *robotics laptops* used extensively throughout the lab sessions.
 Nodes within your package will then be executed on the laptop to control a real robot in the Diamond Computer Room 5 Robot Arena.

-**For Task 4**:
+### Task 4

-Your package must contain a `README.md` file in the root of the package directory.
-Further details on the structure of this, and the marking criteria will be made available in due course...
+Your package must contain a `README.md` file in the root of your package directory.
+This README file must document the application that you have developed for Task 3.
+[Further details can be found on the Task 4 page](./part-b/task4.md).

 ### Submissions

-Before you get started on any of the tasks, **as a team** you'll need to create a single ROS package and host this on GitHub (further details on the next page).
+Before you get started on any of the tasks, **as a team** you'll need to create a single ROS package and host this on GitHub (which you'll do in [the Week 1 Lab Session](./getting-started.md)).
 You can then add all the necessary functionality for each task as you go along.
-On each of the submission deadlines (as summarised above and detailed on Blackboard) we will clone your teams GitHub repo.
+On each of the submission deadlines (as summarised above and detailed on Blackboard) we will pull your team's work from your GitHub repo.
+[See here for further details](./assessment.md).

 !!! note
     You should work on each task **as a team**, and create only **one** ROS package/GitHub repo **per team** for this assignment.